-Prerequisites: Math ACTE score of 24 or higher, or a grade of C or higher in both MATH 1914 and MATH 1203 or consent of the Mathematics Department.
+Prerequisites: Math ACTE score of 24 or higher, or a grade of C or higher in MATH 1914 or MATH 1203 or consent of instructor.
 This is the first of two courses covering the calculus of functions of a single variable.
-The content covers differentiation of all single variable functions and introduces integration of functions
+The content covers differentiation of all single variable functions and introduces integration of functions.